ftvkyo/ftvkyo.github.io/content/post/visibility-polygon.md

 Read about [BTrees](https://en.wikipedia.org/wiki/B-tree) on Wikipedia.

 Note, though, that we need to define the ordering between the segments to store them in an ordered set.
-It's a bit tricky to do, so see [Ordering segments by distance to a point](#ordering-segments-by-distance-to-a-point) for details.
+It's a bit tricky to do, so see [Ordering segments by distance to a point](#ordering-segments-by-distance-to-a-point).

----
+### Summary

 Time to bring this all together.
-So, that's what the algorithm needs to do:
+This is what the algorithm does:

 1. Prepare the input data:
     - Create a set of all segment endpoints, keeping track of which segment they came from;